TalmudLab/talmud-app-vue/README.md

 This was our Spring 2021 demo of a talmud app that uses our rendering library and text analysis.
+It's up and running [here](https://www.demo.talmud.app/).
+Continued development of the app will take place in a separate, open-source repo this fall!